 Teng 1/2 Torque wrench, a fantastic tool I use it every day, and mine is still going strong.
 A torque wrench is advised for tightening components such as flywheel nuts and blades.
 The torque spec of these components is very important.
 Picture links to Amazon.com.
 If you’re buying a torque wrench, check out my review of Teng torque wrench, it’s the model I use.

 Blade Sharpening Tool

 Handy blade sharpening kit that fits a cordless drill, includes blade balance tool.
 Picture links to Amazon.com.

 Blade Holding Tool

-Very useful blade holding tool, used to hold the blade steady while the blade bolt is loosened and tightened.
+The very useful blade holding tool is used to hold the blade steady while the blade bolt is loosened and tightened.
 Picture links to Amazon.com.

 Wire Brush Kit

-Wire wheel and drill makes life easy and the job almost enjoyable!
+Wire wheel and drill make life easy and the job almost enjoyable!
 Picture links to Amazon.com.